 An Approach to Creative Writing Course overview

 On this introduction to creative writing online short course you will learn the key elements of fiction writing, particularly in relation to short stories and novels.
-Subjects covered include structure, characterisation, dialogue, point of view, narrative voice, style and how to develop, sustain and end a story.
+Subjects covered include characterisation, plotting, dialogue, point of view, voice, and how to develop ideas for stories.

-You will also learn how to support your practice as a writer and how to revise and edit your own work.
+You will also learn how to support your practice as a writer, how to revise and edit your own work, and gain insights into the publishing industry.

 This creative writing course is ideal preparation for our Short Story Writing and Novel Writing and Longer Works courses.